tektoncd/pipeline/docs/taskruns.md

 ## Status

-As a TaskRun completes, it's `status` field is filled in with relevant information for the overall run, as well as each step.
+As a TaskRun completes, its `status` field is filled in with relevant information for the overall run, as well as each step.

-The following example shows a completed TaskRun and it's `status` field:
+The following example shows a completed TaskRun and its `status` field:

 ```yaml
 completionTime: "2019-08-12T18:22:57Z"